RobotsOnDrugs/Moo.NoBlockInput/README.md

 **Note:** in order to hook an API call in an application and pause its execution to hook before it can call the API, administrator privileges are required.
 Hooking SupRemo requires SYSTEM-level privileges, so a tool such as [PsExec](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec) with the `-s` switch is required.
 Also note that it is outside the scope of this tool to unhide a screen that has been hidden by remote desktop software, although it is possible to do so.

-**Additional important note:** Windows Defender does not like this behavior and flags it as Win32/Wacapew.C!ml with "potentially unwanted behavior", which is apparently [a common false positive made by their AI](https://answers.microsoft.com/en-us/windows/forum/all/wacatac-false-positive-outbreak/0d92ef05-50db-4d12-92f4-fcfe8f0b966c) (note the "ml" prefix for "machine learning").
+**Additional important note:** Windows Defender does not like this behavior and flags it as Win32/Wacapew.C!ml with "potentially unwanted behavior", which is apparently [a common false positive made by their AI](https://answers.microsoft.com/en-us/windows/forum/all/wacatac-false-positive-outbreak/0d92ef05-50db-4d12-92f4-fcfe8f0b966c) (note the "ml" suffix for "machine learning").
 It even [flags things made with PyInstaller](https://github.com/pyinstaller/pyinstaller/issues/5668) (lol).
-McAfee does not (yet?) flag this program and is more fun to use with scammers on your VM anyway.
+McAfee does not (yet?) flag this program and is more fun to use with scammers on the VM anyway.
 Evading AV is not a priority for this project, so you'll have to make an exclusion for whatever folder you place this in if Defender is giving you trouble.

 ### Usage
 NoBlockInput is most effective when run before any remote desktop software.